vishkid84/vDesign/README.md

  STRIPE_WH_SECRET | obtained through your Stripe account USE_AWS | True

  5. You need to login to Stripe, go to the developers section to get the pubic key ad secret key.
-For the AWS secret key, you need to login to AWS and create a new bucket
+For the AWS secret key, you need to login to AWS and create a new bucket.
+Creating a new S3 bucket documentation can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)

- 5. In Gitpod, create a requirements.txt file:
+ 6. In Gitpod, create a requirements.txt file:
 ```
 pip3 freeze --local > requirements.txt
 ```

-6. Create a Procfile:
+7. Create a Procfile:
 ```
 echo web: gunicorn hotel_eko.wsgi:application > Procfile
 ```

-7. As with local deployment, make migrations to set up the Postgres database:
+8. As with local deployment, make migrations to set up the Postgres database:
 ```
 python3 manage.py makemigrations
 python3 manage.py migrate
 ```

-8. Create a superuser similar to the way in local deployment
+9. Create a superuser similar to the way in local deployment

-9. Run the server
+10. Run the server

-10. As with the local deployment, add /admin to the url to go to the admin and add or edit
+11. As with the local deployment, add /admin to the url to go to the admin and add or edit

-11. Add and commit your changes
+12. Add and commit your changes

-12. Login to Heroku by using the command
+13. Login to Heroku by using the command
 ```
 heroku login -i
 ```
-13. Once logged in, link your Heroku app created above as the remote repository with this command:
+14. Once logged in, link your Heroku app created above as the remote repository with this command:
 ```
 heroku git:remote -a <your app name here>
 ```
-14. Complete the deployment by pushing the projekt to Heroku:
+15. Complete the deployment by pushing the projekt to Heroku:
 ```
 git push heroku master
 ```
-15. In Heroku, go to the Deploy tab and connect your app to your GitHub repository and **Enable Automatic Deployment** as the deployment method to automatically push the changes to Heroku from Github
+16. In Heroku, go to the Deploy tab and connect your app to your GitHub repository and **Enable Automatic Deployment** as the deployment method to automatically push the changes to Heroku from Github

-16. Your site would now be deployed to Heroku
+17. Your site would now be deployed to Heroku

 ## Credits